DigiSavvy-Inc/bricks-builder-docs/docs/articles/academy.bricksbuilder.io_collection_developer_.md

 - Filter: bricks/password_protection/is_activeUse this filter to add custom rules that determine whether a password protection template should be active.
 By default, the… ...Continue reading ›
 - Filter: bricks/content/tagThe bricks/content/tag (@since 1.11.1) filter lets you set the HTML tag for the #brx-content node that your Bricks content data… ...Continue reading ›
 - Filter: bricks/use_duplicate_contentDuplicate content is available for all users with the edit_post capability.
 Use this feature to duplicate any post or page… ...Continue reading ›
-- Filter: bricks/form/action/{form_action}The bricks/form/action/{form_action} filter is triggered when a custom action (one that is not reserved by Bricks) is selected in a… ...Continue reading ›
-- Filter: bricks/maintenance/should_applyUse this filter to override whether maintenance mode should be enforced for the current request.
-By default, Bricks checks if… ...Continue reading ›
-- Filter: bricks/frontend/render_elementThe bricks/frontend/render_element filter allows you to modify the HTML output of any element in Bricks on the frontend.
-This powerful… ...Continue reading ›
 -

 ### Filter: bricks/builder/i18n